navenduagarwal/alexa_dogpictures/README.md

 ## Using voice to control a website with Amazon Echo

-This project is inspired by tutorial by Sjur O Sundin
+This project is inspired from tutorial by Sjur O Sundin

-I have used Flask - Python and Firebase
+We have used Flask-Ask and Firebase create real-time response on webpage using voice control